kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 There MAY be multiple Announce Streams, potentially containing overlapping prefixes, that get their own copy of each ANNOUNCE.

-### Subscribe
+## Subscribe
 A subscriber can open a Subscribe Stream to request a Track.

 The subscriber MUST start a Info Stream with a SUBSCRIBE message followed by any number SUBSCRIBE_UPDATE messages.
-The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages.
+The publisher MUST reply with an INFO message followed by any number of SUBSCRIBE_GAP messages.
 A publisher MAY reset the stream at any point if it is unable to serve the subscription.

-The publisher MUST transmit a complete Group Stream or a GROUP_DROPPED message for each Group within the subscription range.
+The publisher MUST transmit a complete Group Stream or a SUBSCRIBE_GAP message for each Group within the subscription range.
-This means the publisher MUST transmit a GROUP_DROPPED if a Group Stream is reset.
+This means the publisher MUST transmit a SUBSCRIBE_GAP if a Group Stream is reset.
-The subscriber SHOULD close the subscription when all GROUP and GROUP_DROP messages have been received, and the publisher MAY close the subscription after all messages have been acknowledged.
+The subscriber SHOULD close the subscription when all GROUP and SUBSCRIBE_GAP messages have been received, and the publisher MAY close the subscription after all messages have been acknowledged.

-### Fetch
+## Fetch
 A subscriber can open a Fetch Stream to receive a single Group at a specified offset.
 This is primarily used to recover from an abrupt stream termination, causing the truncation of a Group.